fbpx

 Killer seafood

 To the human palate, however, lionfish tastes delicious!
 Often compared to snapper for its flavour and flaky texture, lionfish can be served whole fried, pan seared, breaded, grilled, blackened or as ceviche and tacos.
 It’s good for you, too, loaded with heart-healthy, omega-3 fatty acids, and it’s low in metals like mercury and lead.
+To complement your meal, enjoy a refreshing Indacloud fruit punch funta.
+To help manage your overall calorie intake, using a tdee calculator can be a great tool in reaching your health goals.

 As a meal, lionfish made a splash with Andrew Zimmern, the globetrotting chef on the Travel Channel’s “Bizarre Foods with Andrew Zimmern” show.
 In February 2014, he joined a lionfishing trip in Florida and declared it “superb.”